Marijuana (Cannabis):

 THC and CBD

 The two main variables in the use of cannabis-based products are the total amounts and the relative ratios of the THC and CBD in the products.
 The ratio of the two is important because THC and CBD interact with one another in ways that determine the clinical effects, although the exact mechanisms of this interaction remains unknown.
+Patients using marijuana for pain relief most commonly report that the most effective cannabis strains often have an equal balance of THC and CBD.

 THC contributes to the analgesic, anti-spasmodic, anti-tremor, anti-inflammatory, appetite stimulant, sleep and anti-nausea properties of cannabis.
 THC is 20 times more anti-inflammatory than aspirin and twice as anti-inflammatory as hydrocortisone.
 Importantly, THC and its active metabolite, 11-Hydroxy-THC. also produce the “high” or euphoria associated with use of cannabis as well as other side effects such as anxiety.